 - 1 ½-2 cups unsweetened almond milk or coconut milk

-- Place all ingredients into a blender in the order they are listed if using an upright blender.
+- Place all ingredients into a blender.

 - Blend until smooth and creamy and no chunks remain.